For more information related to Member travel, contact Financial Services at 250-356-8586.

 Q Can I use the card to collect Air Miles or other airline bonus points?

-Q Can I collect air miles for travel related to MLA business on my personal credit card?
+Q Can I collect air miles for travel related to Member business on my personal credit card?

 Q Will I get a print monthly statement?